schatekar/blog/_posts/2017-12-18-do-not-hold-team-responsible-for-estimates.md

 Some of the practices like TDD and DevOps result in significant cost investment at the beginning of the project and generally a higher ongoing cost of delivery.
 But remember, these practices help tremendously in our ability to deliver a quality software and turning around new features quickly.
 Our industry has learned in recent years what it means to go from development environment to production within hours than days or weeks.
 It is the practices like TDD and DevOps that make such speed of delivery possible.
 It comes at a cost, however, the key is to remember that even the efforts required for TDD and DevOps need to be estimated.
 Like any other estimate, these estimates are likely to go wrong as well.

 ## Understand that developers love upkeep of their code
 Developers are continuously enhancing their coding skills.
 This means, every now and then, they would look at their old code and realise how it can be made better.
 Upkeep of code quality needs time investment and in some cases may bring the velocity down.
-In the absence of an understanding between the product owner and the team, developers would either ignore such enhancements and go on building tech debt that will eventually crumble the product down.
+In the absence of an understanding between the product manager and the team, developers would either ignore such enhancements and go on building tech debt that will eventually crumble the product down.
 Or they would just go ahead and invest time bringing down the velocity.
 Engage with your team, understand why it is important to maintain code quality.
 Try to strike a balance between an acceptable code quality and velocity.

 ## And lastly remember this iron triangle of software quality